Republic of Korea

 Packaging Items Covered

-Packaging items regulated under Korea’s EPR system encompass packaging for various products, including food and beverages, agricultural/fishery/livestock products, detergents, cosmetics, medicinal products and quasi-drugs, etc. that are made of the following materials:
+Packaging items regulated under Korea’s EPR system encompass packaging for products including food and beverages, agricultural/fishery/livestock products, detergents, cosmetics, medicinal products and quasi-drugs made of the following materials.

 Metal cans